4 years ago by efnx

 Even then there will almost always be evidence if you log network traffic.
 But obviously this is very difficult.

-4 hours ago by MauranKilom
+4 years ago by MauranKilom

 > Even then there will almost always be evidence if you log network traffic.